Pocket Welt with Hidden Miter

-Threads Contributing Editor Kenneth D. King demonstrates the patternwork and sewing involved in creating what he calls an origami welt pocket.
+Threads Contributing Editor Kenneth D. King demonstrates the patternwork and sewing involved in creating a pocket welt with hidden mitered ends.
 This is a single-welt pocket in which the welt’s seams have been cleverly shifted from the edges, where they create unwanted bulk, to the underside.
 This creates a flatter, more balanced welt.

 Create the welt pattern